Banknotes of the Philippine peso: New Generation Currency Series (2007–present, printed since 2010 (current))

-On December 7, 2022, the 2020 BSP logo is now used on 20, 50, 100, 500, and 1,000-peso (non-polymer version) bills which replaced the 2010 logo that has been in use since the series began its print run on November 2010, upon the release of banknotes bearing the signatures of President Ferdinand Marcos Jr. and BSP Governor Felipe Medalla.
+On December 7, 2022, the 2020 BSP logo is now used on 20, 50, 100, 500, and 1,000-peso (non-polymer version) bills which replaced the 2010 logo that has been in use since March 2010 upon the announcement of the series' imminent start of print run and resulting release to the public from November to December 2010 where its early design closer to final was previewed and also released the banknotes bearing the signatures of President Ferdinand Marcos Jr. and BSP Governor Felipe Medalla.

 Signature pairs of the President of the Philippines and Governor of the Bangko Sentral ng Pilipinas appearing on the banknotes: